Shops close, security guards flee in Afghan capital | Business

 Kabul's streets were deserted early on Monday, a day after Taliban insurgents took over the Afghanistan capital without a fight, but the airport was jammed with hundreds of civilians trying to flee.

-Unverified pictures on social media showed hundreds of people scampering with their luggage toward the safety of the airport terminal with the sound of gunfire breaking out.
-There was no immediate word of any casualties.
-Government offices were empty, residents said.
+Video posted on social media showed hundreds of people scampering with their luggage toward the safety of the airport terminal with the sound of gunfire breaking out.
+U.S. troops deployed at the airport to safeguard the evacuation of U.S. troops had fired in the air to deter hundreds of civilians running onto the tarmac to try to board a plane.

+"The crowd was out of control," a U.S. official told Reuters by phone.
+"The firing was only done to defuse the chaos."
+The nearby Wazir Akbar Khan embassy district was deserted with almost all diplomats and their families either flown out of the city or at the airport awaiting a flight.

-"It is strange to sit here and see empty streets, no more busy diplomatic convoys, big cars with guns mounted," said Gul Mohammed Hakim, one the city's ubiquitous naan (bread) makers who has a shop in the area.
-"I will be here baking bread, but will earn very small amounts of money.
-The security guards who were my friends, they are gone."
+"It is strange to sit here and see empty streets, no more busy diplomatic convoys, big cars with guns mounted," said Gul Mohammed Hakim, one of the city's ubiquitous naan (bread) makers who has a shop in the area.
+"I will be here baking bread but will earn very small amounts of money.
+The security guards who were my friends, are gone."

 He had no customers yet, said, and was still heating his tandoor (clay oven) in anticipation.
 "My first concern was to grow my beard and how to grow it fast," Hakim added.
 "I also checked with my wife if there were enough burqas for her and the girls."

-During the Taliban's 1996-2001 rule, men were not permitted to trim their beards and women were required to wear the all-enveloping burqa cloak in public.
-In the city's Chicken Street, the scores of shops for Afghan carpets, handicraft and jewellery, as well as small cafes, were closed.
+During the Taliban's 1996-2001 rule, men were not permitted to trim their beards, and women were required to wear the all-enveloping burqa cloak in public.
+In the city's Chicken Street, the scores of shops for Afghan carpets, handicrafts, and jewelry, as well as small cafes, were closed.

 Sherzad Karim Stanekzai, who owns a carpet and textiles store, said he decided to sleep inside his shuttered shop to protect his goods.
 "I am in a complete state of shock.
 The Taliban entering that scared me, but (President Ashraf) Ghani leaving all of us in this situation has been the worst," he said.